dreadflopp/dreads_modlist_patches/README.md

     * Cathedral landscapes LOD generation textures
     * SSE-Terrain-Tamriel

+### Move Maps

+For roads to show correctly on the map, you must now move both A Quality World Map and Better Falskaar and Wyrmstooth Map With Roads underneath xLODGen_Output in the left pane of MO2.

 ### Run TextGen

 1. Run TexGen from the MO2 executable drop-down list.